Carreau/phd-dissertation/parts/cells.rst

-The use of phalloidin, a toxin extracted from fungus, is also common as by binding between F-actin subunits on the filament, it prevent it from depolymerising.
+The use of phalloidin, a toxin extracted from fungus, is also common as by binding between F-actin subunits on the filament, it prevent it from de polymerising.
 Though, it is known that stabilizing actin filaments with phalloidin will increase they persistence length which can change the mechanical properties of the formed actin network.